HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   }
   ```

-At this point you should be theoretically able to run the benchmarks (but as mentioned above, it's pointless to do this on your local machine), but instead of actually running them you should just make sure they build without errors; double check this by submitting command `cargo build --features=runtime-benchmarks` in a terminal.
-In case you encounter any error, fix it before proceeding to the next paragraph.
+At this point you should be theoretically able to run the benchmarks (but as mentioned above, you should not do this on your local machine).
+Instead of actually running them you should just make sure they build without errors.
+Double check this by submitting command `cargo build --features=runtime-benchmarks` in a terminal.
+In case you encounter an error, fix it before proceeding to the next paragraph.